pereiraa10/First-ML-MIR-Application/README.md

     Melodies that mesmerize
     In their warmth our sorrow flies
     Wait to find …

-####  Analysis:

 The modeled struggled to understand the original song more this time evidenced through more modifications of the lyrics such as the lyric “all our past lives together in this one” was recreated as “ all our papst lives together and this wain”.
 The lyric “orbiting” was better understood this time but sounded like “or-budding”.
 The generated portion of the song had a very different vocal tonality to it verses the first song which sounded much more like the original song.
 This song featured some added guitar strumming which gave a more upbeat style and some added background vocals.
 Overall, the lyrics were a bit more hopeful in this creation while still making mention of more somber topics, but seemed to have a thesis that music is the cure for our sorrows.

 Instrumentally, there are more additions in this iteration including some more perucussion instruments like a tambourine sound in the chorus section where the song builds.
 Immediately, the piano sound has a more plucky sound and has a guitar added in on verse 2 chugging on a descently fast tempo.
 In the chorus a chorus of voices joins the lead vocalist to build body to the song.
 The song keeps the same 4 chords most of the time but does lean towards the minor on the 3rd time through in a verse.
 The second build to a chorus in the 3rd verse is has a strong increase in the pitch of the melody which was modeled in the original audio sample during the chorus but wasn’t as prominent in the first audio output.

 ### Output 3: Somber Nights